Differential models for the Anderson dual to bordism theories and invertible QFT's, I: Physically motivated models for the Anderson duals of -bordisms

 The proof is the same as that of Lemma \ref{lem_IOmega_R}, where now the Madsen-Tillmann spectrum $MTG$ is replaced by the Thom spectrum $MG$.
-Note that we have $V_{I\Omega^{G^\perp}}^\bullet = V_{I\Omega^{G}}^\bullet$.
+Note that we have $N_G^\bullet = N_{G^\perp}^\bullet$.
 This is because the orientation bundles of a vector bundle and its normal bundle are canonically identified.
+We use the transformation analogous to \eqref{eq_ch_N_G},

-Thus, given a differential stable normal $G$-structure $g^\perp$ on a vector bundle $V \to W$, by the same procedure to the tangential case in Definition \ref{def_chern_weil} we get a homomorphism
+The variant of the Chern-Weil construction in Definition \ref{def_chern_weil} also applies to the normal settings.
+Given a differential stable normal $G$-structure $g^\perp$ on a vector bundle $V \to W$, by the same procedure to the tangential case in Definition \ref{def_chern_weil} we get a homomorphism

 Applied to $V = TW$, \eqref{eq_cw_perp} induces the homomorphisms corresponding to \eqref{eq_def_cw_omega_mor} and \eqref{eq_def_cw_omega_closed}.